Listeriosis is a serious infection caused by a bacteria called

 Check the label of dairy products and do not eat the food unless the label says it is pasteurized.
 Avoid

 Wash raw vegetables.

-- Store ready-to-eat foods at 40°F or lower.
+Store ready-to-eat foods at 40°F or lower.

 Keep uncooked meats separate from vegetables.

 Wash your hands, knives and cutting boards after they have touched uncooked foods.

 Thoroughly cook leftover foods and ready-to-eat foods such as hot dogs until they are steaming hot.

 Stay away from foods from delis such as prepared salads, meats or cheeses, or heat these foods until steaming before eating.

 Listeria.
-But pasteurized foods can still be contaminated with the badteria if they are exposed to unclean surfaces or equipment.
+But pasteurized foods can still be contaminated with the bacteria if they are exposed to unclean surfaces or equipment.